kmrin/RinBot/README.md

 - To use StableDiffusion, make sure to open the webui with the `-api` flag, or else the bot won't be able to use it
 - If StableDiffusion doesn't work, check the `url` variable inside `ai/stablediffusion.py` in line 15 and change it accordingly

-### NOTE: `stablediffusion.py` is configured to use "EasyNegativesV2" by default, if you don't have it, get it, or insert your own default negative prompt on the code

 ## Ok, cool!
 How do I host my own instance of RinBot?
 #### It's easy:
 - Download the latest release or clone this repository
 - Download and install python
 - Open a command line inside RinBot's directory and run `pip install -r requirements.txt`
-- Open the `config.json` file and insert your discord bot token
-- On the same file, add your discord user ID to the `owners` list as shown above in this readme
 - Run the `init.py` file